DadCooksDinner

 Instructions

 1. Sauté the aromatics and toast the spices: Heat the vegetable oil in the pressure cooker pot over medium-high heat until shimmering.
-Add the onions, garlic, and ½ teaspoon kosher salt, chili powder, cumin, cocoa powder, cinnamon, and cloves to the pressure cooker pot.
-Sauté until the onions are softened and the spices are toasting, about 3 minutes.
+Add the onions and sprinkle with ½ teaspoons salt, the chili powder, cumin, garlic powder, cocoa powder, cinnamon, and cloves.
+Sauté until the onions are softened, about 3 minutes.

-2. Simmer the turkey until no longer pink, top with the tomatoes: Pour in 1 cup of water, then scrape the bottom of the pot with a wooden spoon to loosen any stuck onions or spices.
-Add the turkey, 1 teaspoon kosher salt, and brown sugar, and cook, stirring and breaking up the turkey until the turkey is no longer pink, about 5 minutes.
-Pour the tomatoes with green chiles on top of the beef mixture, but don’t stir - the tomatoes may burn if they sink to the bottom of the pot.
+2. Simmer the ground beef until no longer pink, top with the tomatoes: Pour in 1 cup of water, then scrape the bottom of the pot with a wooden spoon to loosen any stuck onions or spices.
+Add the ground beef, 1 teaspoon kosher salt, and brown sugar, and cook, stirring and breaking up the ground beef, until it is no longer pink, about 5 minutes.
+Pour the tomatoes with green chiles on top of the beef mixture, but don't stir - the tomatoes may burn if they sink to the bottom of the pot.

-4. Serve in the Doritos bags: For each serving: Lightly crush the Doritos in the bag, to break them into smaller pieces.
-Cut open a Dorito bag lengthwise (not across the top).
-Spoon a ladle or two of meat into the bag, then top with the shredded cheese, salsa, lettuce, sour cream, onions, and (optional) hot sauce.
-Grab a spoon, and eat straight out of the bag.
+4. Serve in the Doritos bags: Unlock the lid and stir to break up any large clumps of meat.
+For each serving: Lightly crush the Doritos in the bag to break them into smaller pieces, then cut open the bag lengthwise (not across the top).
+Spoon a ladle or two of meat into the bag, then top with your favorite taco toppings (the shredded lettuce and cheese, salsa, etc.) Grab a spoon and eat straight out of the Doritos bag.

 Equipment